Beauty is the perceptible sign of order.

 It is physiological.

-Where beauty is present, attention settles.
+Where beauty is present, attention settles without effort.
 Movement becomes assured.
 Time regains continuity.
 The environment no longer competes with life — it supports it.

 It communicates through scale that feels right, through material that holds presence, through rhythm that restores orientation across time.
-Beauty instructs the body quietly.
-It signals how to move, how long to remain, how to rest.
+Beauty instructs the body quietly, indicating how to move, how long to remain, and how to rest.

 This intelligence is neither decorative nor symbolic.